Seangottarun/AI-Notes/README.md

 ## Implementation Notes
 - usually use part of dataset for training & rest for testing
 - want to avoid introducing personal bias

+- use `model.summary()` to examine layers

+**overfitting:** network learns data from training set really well but becomes too specialized to that data and less effective for other data